 This is an great opportunity to be involved with leading actuaries in the life insurance and wealth management areas and be party to interesting discussions on current and emerging issues.

 Interested actuaries should submit EOI to John.McLenaghan@actuaries.asn.au by Monday 8 April.

 We are looking for members working in life insurance, reinsurance or wealth management fields with a good understanding of industry issues to join the Actuaries Institute Professional Development Committee.

 As a committee member, you will be involved in organising the Actuaries Institute Insights sessions and have the opportunity to contribute to the Life Insurance Wealth Management newsletter.

 To express your interest, please contact Shweta Krishna via email firstname.lastname@example.org or on mobile: +61 423 289 033.

 Fellowship Program Exam Markers are needed for Semester 1 2019 for the following courses:

 LIRV – Life Insurance and Retirement Valuation

-If you are Fellow with three or more years post qualification experience and an education volunteering background (optional) and are interested in contributing to the education programin this role or would like more information, please contact email@example.com, we would like to receive expression of interest by Friday 29 March.
+If you are a Fellow with three or more years post qualification experience and are interested in a role or would like more information, please contact email@example.com, we would like to receive expression of interest by Friday 29 March.

 high school volunteers